-The Accountable Authority of Tiwi Land Council is stated as the Chair and the CEO.
-The Tiwi Land Council through the Chair and the previous CEO prior to the commencement of the Public Governance, Performance and Accountability Act 2013, (PGPA Act) expressed a view that the Accountable Authority of the Tiwi Land Council would consist of the Chair, Deputy Chair and eight other members of the Land Council, known as a committee, Management Committee of the Tiwi Land Council.
-Going forward this concept will be articulated further.
+The Accountable Authority of Tiwi Land Council is the Chair and the CEO.
+Prior to the commencement of the Public Governance, Performance and Accountability Act 2013, (PGPA Act) the Chair and CEO expressed a view that the Accountable Authority of the Tiwi Land Council would consist of the Chair, Deputy Chair and eight other members of the Land Council, known as the Management Committee of the Tiwi Land Council.
+Highlighting the importance associated with adherence to the conceptual framework of the PGPA Act.